mymh13/clo24-nikhal78-examwork/docs/journal/week_six.md

 - **Copy Functionality:** Clipboard API integration makes it easy to share data for debugging or documentation purposes.

 ### Challenges Encountered
 - **Container Overflow:** Initial implementation allowed tables to expand beyond viewport width, causing horizontal scrolling.
-Solution: Added `max-width: 95vw` to main container and `max-width: 200px` to table cells with proper overflow handling.
+Solution: Added `max-width: 95vw` to main container and enforced fixed table layout with colgroup column widths.
-- **Long Value Display:** Long GUIDs and JSON strings made tables hard to read.
-Solution: Implemented truncation with ellipsis and modal for full data viewing.
+- **Long Value Display:** Long GUIDs and JSON strings (especially query execution statistics) made tables hard to read and broke layout.
+Solution: Implemented truncation with ellipsis, enforced with `!important` CSS flags, and modal for full data viewing.
+Used `table-layout: fixed` with colgroup to prevent column expansion.
+- **Metadata Tables:** Application Insights API returns multiple tables including metadata tables (Visualization, QueryProperties, QueryStatus) that contain raw JSON configuration.
+These appeared as broken table displays with raw code.
+Solution: Added filtering logic to exclude metadata tables and only display actual data tables (PrimaryResult and similar).
+- **Truncation Not Working:** Initial truncation CSS wasn't being applied due to table layout allowing columns to expand.
+Solution: Implemented `table-layout: fixed` with `<colgroup>` to enforce column widths, added `width: 200px !important` (not just max-width), and used `!important` flags on all truncation rules to override conflicting styles.
 - **Column Header Clarity:** Without clear headers, it was difficult to understand what each column represented.
-Solution: Enhanced headers with sticky positioning and clear labeling.
+Solution: Enhanced headers with proper truncation and clear labeling, matching cell truncation behavior.

 ### Lessons Learned
 - **Viewport Constraints:** Always consider viewport width when designing tables with dynamic data.
 Use `max-width` constraints and overflow handling to prevent horizontal scrolling.
+- **Fixed Table Layout:** For tables with dynamic content, use `table-layout: fixed` with `<colgroup>` to enforce column widths.
+This prevents columns from expanding beyond defined widths regardless of content length.
+Essential for truncation to work properly.
+- **CSS Specificity and !important:** When dealing with table layouts and truncation, sometimes `!important` flags are necessary to override default browser table rendering behavior.
+Use `width` (not just `max-width`) with `!important` to truly enforce column constraints.
+- **API Response Filtering:** When consuming APIs that return multiple result sets (like Application Insights), always filter out metadata/configuration tables that aren't meant for user display.
+Check table names and content before rendering.
 - **Text Truncation:** For tables with potentially long values, implement truncation with tooltips or modals to maintain readability while preserving access to full data.
+Use `white-space: nowrap` and `text-overflow: ellipsis` together for proper truncation.
 - **User Feedback:** Copy operations should provide immediate feedback (alerts, toasts) so users know the action succeeded.
 - **Modal Design:** Modals should display data in multiple formats (table for readability, JSON for technical users) to accommodate different use cases.
-- **CSS Organization:** Dedicated CSS classes for specific components (e.g., `insights-table`, `modal-*`) improve maintainability and consistency.
+- **CSS Organization:** Dedicated CSS classes for specific components (e.g., `insights-fixed-table`, `modal-*`) improve maintainability and consistency.
+Reusing existing classes (like `bookings-table`) when appropriate maintains visual consistency.
+- **Layout Optimization:** Reorganizing page layout (moving status to top, giving data tables full width) can significantly improve usability and make better use of screen space.

 ### Key Achievements
-- **Improved Demo Page UX:** Container constraints, text truncation, and modal popup make the demo page professional and easy to use for live demonstrations.
+- **Improved Demo Page UX:** Layout reorganization, container constraints, metadata filtering, fixed table layout, text truncation, and modal popup make the demo page professional and easy to use for live demonstrations.
 - **Enhanced Data Accessibility:** Copy functionality and modal viewing make it easy to access and share full data without cluttering the main view.
+- **Proper Table Rendering:** Fixed table layout with colgroup ensures columns respect defined widths, preventing layout breaks from long content.
+- **Metadata Filtering:** Successfully filtered out Application Insights metadata tables, preventing raw JSON code from appearing in the UI.
+- **Reliable Truncation:** Long strings (including complex JSON query statistics) are now properly truncated at 200px with ellipsis, maintaining table layout integrity.
 - **Responsive Design:** Page now works well on different screen sizes without horizontal scrolling issues.
-- **Professional Appearance:** Clean table styling with proper overflow handling creates a polished user experience.
+- **Professional Appearance:** Clean table styling with proper overflow handling and consistent formatting creates a polished user experience.

 ### What Could Be Improved
 - **Toast Notifications:** Replace alert dialogs with toast notifications for copy operations to provide less intrusive feedback.